Obtaining a rapid, expert opinion on muscle biopsy specimens for neuromuscular disease

 Frozen tissue sent for consultation: Appropriate additional stains may be performed at an additional charge.

 Slides sent for consultation: Special stains and studies performed on the case should be sent with the case for review.
-In order to determine an accurate diagnosis, some of these stains or studies may be deemed to warrant repeat testing at an additional charge at the discretion of the reviewing Mayo Clinic neuromuscular pathologist.
-The interpreting neuromuscular pathologist may also request frozen tissue to perform additional studies that may be considered necessary for diagnosis.
+In order to determine an accurate diagnosis, some of these stains or studies may be deemed to warrant repeat testing, at an additional charge, at the discretion of the reviewing Mayo Clinic neuromuscular pathologist.
+The interpreting neuromuscular pathologist may also request frozen tissue to perform additional studies considered necessary for diagnosis.

 Note: Testing requested by the referring physician (immunostains, etc) may not be performed if deemed unnecessary by the reviewing Mayo neuromuscular pathologist.
 Electron microscopic studies are not performed on muscle biopsy specimens.
-For more information see Why Electron Microscopy is Not Performed on Muscle Biopsy Specimens in Special Instructions.
+For more information see Why Electron Microscopy is Not Performed on Muscle Biopsy Specimens.

 Muscle Biopsy Surgical Pathology Consultation and/or Review of Outside Material